The Payroll Blog

 You may be thinking, who doesn’t want more time to file tax returns?
 However, there are a few disadvantages to applying for an extension.
 Applying for an extension doesn’t mean you get a break from paying any taxes owed by the original deadline.
 If you are unable to pay your estimated taxes in full by the regular filing deadline, applying for an extension allows you to make a partial payment with the application, but you also have to consider any late payment interest fees and potential penalties associated with the balance of the tax liability.
 Normally, the IRS assesses a late payment penalty of 0.5% per month of the outstanding taxes, with a maximum penalty of 25%.
 If you apply for and are granted an extension, and then miss the extension deadline, you will likely be facing additional late filing penalties and interest.
 For this reason, if multiple deadlines are challenging to remember, filing by the original due date may be the best option.

 Applying for an extension can be the right decision for you, and your business, if you know you’re going to make the most of that extra time and stick to the deadlines.
 Depending on your business’s busy season and personal matters the original filing deadline may not work best for you, which is why applying for an extension may be a good idea.
+If you're struggling to make a decision, connecting with an accountant or bookkeeper can be helpful as they can advise you further on the pros and cons of tax extensions.
 While tax season can be a lot to manage, a few simple planning steps during the year can make the process easier.